shomikverma/xtb-workflows/README.md

 It currently isn't possible to build xtb4stda from source in the same way as stda, I have an [issue](https://github.com/grimme-lab/xtb4stda/issues/9) open to request this feature.
 You can try to follow the procedure I outline in the issue or take a look at my [fork](https://github.com/shomikverma/xtb4stda) to make it run, but I can't guarantee it will work since it was pretty hacky.
 Don't forget to add to path and set the `XTB4STDAHOME` environment variable.

+## Setup

+In order to get xTB to work stably, you need to set up some environment variables.
+I've found using the following works well:

+    ulimit -s unlimited
+    export OMP_STACKSIZE=5G
+    export OMP_NUM_THREADS=<ncores>,1
+    export OMP_MAX_ACTIVE_LEVELS=1
+    export MKL_NUM_THREADS=<ncores>

+You can find the number of cores on your computer using `lscpu` on Linux or `sysctl -n machdep.cpu.core_count` on Mac.
+Note that xTB uses single-node computation, which is good to keep in mind if using HPC.

+At this point, you should have all the packages required installed and set up.
+Now, you can put .xyz files for molecules you want to run in the `molxyzfiles` folder.
+The folder has an .xyz file already available for testing to make sure everything is set up correctly.

 ## Inputs

-You can put .xyz files for molecules you want to run in the `molxyzfiles` folder.
-The folder has an .xyz file already available for testing to make sure everything is set up correctly.

 Default inputs for xTB are as follows:
 * Calculates with GFN2-xTB unless this fails, in which case will try GFN1-xTB